RankRecon User Guide

 Override the default result detection with a custom CSS selector.
 Only use this if standard extraction fails on a particular Google layout.

-The selector should match the <a> elements containing result links.
+Selector should match <a> elements containing result links.
 Example: div.custom-result a

 warning